Katana10/adventOfCode/README.md

-Hi, welcome to my solution to answer at AdventOdCode's problem, for now all of this solution are in python..
+Hi, welcome to my solution to answer at AdventOdCode problem, for now all of this solutions are in python..

 Advent Of Code 2015 =>
 Repository: ../2015